 We witness many forms of potential energy around us.
 The energy possessed by stretched elastic or a spring is elastic potential energy.
-That possessed by charges displaced from their equilibrium position are termed as electrostatic potential energy.
+That possessed by charges displaced from their equilibrium position is termed as electrostatic potential energy.
 Yet another form that we witness every day, in objects that are raised to certain height against the force of gravity is termed as the gravitational potential energy.

 Gravitational Potential Energy